-Michigan Center for Interprofessional Education is established
+Michigan Integrated Center for Health Analytics and Medical Prediction (MiCHAMP) is established

 The need for innovation and critical evaluation within healthcare and health policy is at one of its greatest in history.
 IHPI focuses its vision firmly on the future, with its goals and priorities founded on the vibrant work in health services research that has preceded the institute and continues to thrive with new energy and direction.